kontent-ai/delivery-sdk-net/README.md

 * `System` property with metadata such as code name, display name, type, or sitemap location.
 * `Elements` as a dynamically typed property containing all the elements included in the response structured by code names.
-* Methods for easier access to certain types of content elements such as modular content, or assets.
+* Methods for easier access to certain types of content elements such as linked items, or assets.

 ## Getting content item properties